-Unlike hamsters, gerbils are best kept in pairs or larger groups.
+Unlike hamsters, gerbils are best kept in pairs or trios.
 The introduction of new gerbils that are older than 10 weeks old can be difficult.
 Typically, trying to introduce a new gerbil to an already established group is discouraged as the group may gang up on and kill what it views as an intruder.

 Instead, try to introduce single gerbils to each other.
 A younger (less than 10 weeks old) gerbil mixed with an adult seems to work particularly well with males.
 Females may be harder to introduce to each other.

 Steps for Introducing Pet Gerbils

 These are the steps you should try to introduce single gerbils to each other with the hopes that they will accept each other and be able to live together.
 This process is not instantaneous.
 But with some patience and time, there is a chance they will live harmoniously.

 - Get an already divided cage or use a smaller cage within a larger cage to allow the gerbils to see and smell each other without having physical contact.
 Plexiglass pieces can be used to divide a cage that you already have.